thirdfi/bundler/README.md

   - check if paymaster staked

-  - (TODO: other check)
+  - *(TODO: other checks)*

-- validate if the signature is correct
+- validate if signature is correct

 - validate if `userOperation` is expired / going to expire soon

-- add into mempool after all validation passed
+Add into mempool after all validation passed

 ### Auto-bundler

-Auto-bundler create bundle for all `userOperation` from mempool every `autoBundleInterval` seconds set in `bundler.config.json`
+Auto-bundler create bundle for at most `autoBundleMempoolSize` amount of `userOperation` from mempool every `autoBundleInterval` seconds set in `bundler.config.json`

-## Create bundle
+### Create bundle

-- sort `userOperation`s from mempool by highest priority fee
+- sort `userOperation`s from mempool descending by highest priority fee

 - skip (or remove if banned) `userOperation`s that use throttled factory/paymaster

-- skip `userOperation`s that execute by same AA account (no duplicate AA account execution in one bundle, multiple execution within same AA account use batch execution in single `userOperation`)
+- skip `userOperation`s that execute by same AA account (no duplicate AA account execution in one bundle, multiple execution within same AA account can use batch execution in single `userOperation`)

-- do validation check again (in case `userOperation` been skipped in first attempt bundle), and remove from mempool if failed
+- do validation check for `userOperation` again (in case `userOperation` been skipped in first attempt bundle), and remove from mempool if failed

-- check if Paymaster balance is enough to pay all `userOperation`s in the bundle
+- check if Paymaster balance is enough to pay all `userOperation`s that rely on Paymaster in the bundle

-## Send bundle
+### Send bundle

-- bundler signer sign and send bundle to EntryPoint

-- if bundle failed on-chain, sender/paymaster/factory that cause it will be recorded in reputation system
+Bundler signer sign and send bundle to EntryPoint.
+If bundle failed on-chain, sender/paymaster/factory that cause it will be recorded in reputation system

 ## Usage: